grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 An alert's label set can contain three types of labels:

-- The data source query.
-For example, if you were monitoring temperature readings and each time series for these readings would have a sensor_id, and a location label.
-Those labels are used to provide additional context or dimensions to the metric data, helping to differentiate between different time series.
+- Data source query labels.
+For example, if you are monitoring temperature readings and each time series for these readings has a sensor_id, and a location label.
+These labels are used to provide additional context or dimensions to the metric data, helping to differentiate between different time series.

 - Some are automatically added by Grafana (i.e. alertname and grafana_folder).
 These are Grafana reserved labels.